Peakdetect

 X = (0.3*np.sin(xs) + np.sin(1.3 * xs) + 0.9 * np.sin(4.2 * xs) + 0.06 * np.random.randn(i))

-# Fit topology method on the 1d-vector
+# Fit peakdetect method on the noisy 1d-vector

 results = fp.fit(X)